 Step 10: Set target value.

-Step 11: Under the ‘More Settings’ section enable the ‘Warning threshold’.
-Thus, the values above the threshold and below the target level will be colored in amber.
+Step 11: (Optional) Within the ‘More Settings’ section, activate the ‘Warning threshold’.
+Consequently, values surpassing the threshold but falling below the target level will be displayed in an amber color.

-Step 12: Under the ‘More Settings’ section enable the ‘Custom Target Label’ and set it to text that indicates the target is negative, e.g., Fail.
+Step 12: (Optional) In the ‘More Settings’ section, enable the ‘Custom Target Label’ option and define it as text that signifies the negative target, such as “Fail”.

-To better understand incident severity levels, you may find this Atlassian article useful.
+For a deeper comprehension of incident severity levels, you might find this Atlassian article to be informative.